 • Determination of vitamin C content in food and pharmaceutical products by its oxidizing effect on iodide.

-• Analysis of chlorine levels in water treatment facilities to ensure proper disinfection without exceeding regulatory limits.
+• Analysis of chlorine levels in water treatment facilities to ensure proper Disinfection without exceeding regulatory limits.

 Risks